tech1science1/BMML_FC/README.md

 ### Bayesian updater
-- /scripts/c_BayseianUpdating_ML.py provides an Bayesian updater.
-Please input your predictions as the probability arrays.
+- /scripts/c_BayseianUpdating_ML.py provides a Bayesian updater.
+Organize your predictions and input them as the probability arrays.

 ### Files are being organized; more scripts will be updated soon....